abacaj/mpt-30B-inference/README.md

 ## Requirements

 I recommend you use docker for this model, it will make everything easier for you.
 Minimum specs system with 32GB of ram.
+Recommend to use `python 3.10`.

+## Tested working on

+Will post some numbers for these two later.

-Tested on system with AMD Epyc CPU & python 3.10.
+- AMD Epyc 7003 series CPU
+- AMD Ryzen 5950x CPU

 ## Setup